 Compliance was designed and created in 2006 when all email addresses at W&M used @wm.edu.
 When student email addresses moved to @email.wm.edu, existing students had email forwards set up to forward email sent to @wm.edu to their @email.wm.edu address.
 New and future students did not have this email forwarding set up.
 IT is working on a solution.
 As a workaround, please put your WMuserID@email.wm.edu email address in the CC Emails field when you create protocols.

 Additional university related compliance information is available on the Compliance & Policy Office website.

 Phone: (757) 221-3966

-- Manages all aspects of research compliance and implements policy for matters related to human subjects and animal research, biosafety, radiation, and the responsible conduct of research.
-Primary point of conduct for reporting research compliance matters to the federal agencies.
+- Manages all aspects of research compliance and implements policy for matters related to human subjects, animal research, biosafety, and the responsible conduct of research.
+Primary point of conduct for reporting research compliance matters to federal agencies.